GRI: 102-16; 102-17; 205-2

 - Developing and implementing relevant and accessible training materials

-- Continuous risk spotting and assessment, including through data analysis
+- Continuous risk spotting and assessment, including using data

 - Conducting independent investigations into ethics and compliance violations